pypsa-meets-earth/pypsa-earth/doc/customization_basic1.rst

 2. Basic customization
 #######################

-A good starting point to customize your model are settings of the default configuration file `config.default`.
+A good starting point to customize your model are settings of the default configuration file `config.default.yaml`.
 You may want to do a reserve copy of your current configuration file and then overwrite it by a default configuration:

 .. code:: bash